ankxl/Plato-s_Pizza_BI/README.md

  6. Hour wise analysis
     - Least Busy hours were 9 AM to 10 AM with 1 order, 10 AM to 11 AM with 8 orders and 11 PM t0 12:00 AM with 28 orders across the year.
     - Busiest time was between 12 noon to 1 PM with 2.52K orders (6.89 orders per day) generating $111.88K followed by 1 PM to 2 PM with 2.46K orders (6.71 orders per day) generating $106K
+ 7. Best Selling Pizzas
+     - Pizzas #: Classic Deluxe Pizza (2,453)
+     - Pizzas Small #: Big Meat Pizza (1,914)
+     - Pizzas Medium #: Classic Deluxe Pizza (1,181)
+     - Pizzas Large #: Thai Chicken Pizza (1,410)
+     - Pizzas $: Thai Chicken Pizza ($43,434)
+     - Pizzas Small $: Big Meat Pizza ($22,968).
+2x of next best selling small pizza.
+     - Pizzas Medium $: Classic Deluxe Pizza ($18,896)
+     - Pizzas Large $: Thai Chicken Pizza ($29,258)
+  8. Worst Selling Pizzas
+     - Pizzas #: Brie Carre Pizza (490)
+     - Pizzas Small #: Chicken Alfredo Pizza (96)
+     - Pizzas Medium #: Spinach Supreme Pizza (267)
+     - Pizzas Large #: Green Garden Pizza (96)
+     - Pizzas $: Brie Carre Pizza ($11,588)
+     - Pizzas Small $: Calabrese Pizza ($1,213).
+     - Pizzas Medium $: Mediterranean Pizza ($4,400)
+     - Pizzas Large $: Green Garden Pizza ($1,924)

 ### 2.3 Key Insights
 1. Busiest Day-Hour slot by
    - Total Orders: Thursday between 1 PM to 2 PM with 438 orders followed by same day 12 noon to 1 PM slot with 434 orders
    - Total revenues: Thursday between 12 noon to 1 PM generating $19K followed by same day 1 PM to 2 PM slot generating 18.8K
    - Total Pizzas: Thursday between 12 noon to 1 PM with 1149 pizzas followed by same day 1 PM to 2 PM slot with 1131 pizzas and Monday 12 noon to 1 PM with 1126 pizzas.
    - Pizzas Produced: Thursday between 12 noon and 1 PM with an average of 21.68 pizzas followed by Monday 12 noon to 1 PM with an average of 21.65 pizzas
+ 2. Busiest slots on Working days is lunch between 12 PM to 2 PM with gradual decline during the day and small peak in the evening (dinner orders) between 5 PM to 7 PM followed by another gradual decline in orders.
+ 3. Busiest slots on Weekends is dinner between 5 PM to 7 PM.
+ 4.

 ### 2.4 Recommendations
 1. Average revenue generated between 9 AM to 10 AM is ~$0.2 per day, 10 AM to 11 AM is ~$0.8 per day and slot 11 PM to 12 AM is ~$3 per day which is less than minimum wage thus we recommend to change the opening hours from 11 AM (or 10:30 AM) to 11 PM.